PetreaBogdan/Shell-Scripts/README.md

 # Shell-Scripts
-My collection of shell scripts
+This is my collection of shell scripts that I made in bash.